 FTSE Shares That Soared and Plunged Last Week

 The Motley Fool is helping Britain invest.
 Better.
 And with the economy so uncertain, we're urging everyone to read "10 Steps to Making a Million in the Market" -- it may transform your wealth.
-Get your free, no obligation copy.
+Click here now to request your free, no-obligation copy.

 Further Motley Fool investment opportunities: